nuagenetworks/vspkgenerator/README.md

 ## Installation

-You can install vspk from our `devpypi`:

     $  pip install vspkgenerator

-This generator relies on `monolithe` which should be previously installed in your virtualenv.

 ## Usage

-Specify which branches you'd like to generate the VSPK for.
-For instance:
+Environment Variables

+The following environment variables can be used to avoid having to enter command arguments

+    export MONOLITHE_GITHUB_API_URL=https://api.github.com
+    export MONOLITHE_GITHUB_TOKEN=<github-app-token> # username and password won't be used export MONOLITHE_GITHUB_USERNAME=<github-username>
+    export MONOLITHE_GITHUB_ORGANIZATION=Documentation
+    export MONOLITHE_GITHUB_REPOSITORY=vsd-api-specifications
+    export MONOLITHE_GITHUB_REPOSITORY_PATH=/

+Then to generate a vsdk:

-    $ generate-vspk -b 3.2 master
+    $ generate-vspk -b 3.2

-will generate a `vspk` library for both master and 3.2 branches
+Then to generate a vsdk and the documentation:

+    $ generate-vspk -b 3.2 --doc

+Then to generate the vsd api documentation:

+    $ generate-vsd-apidoc -b 3.2